15 ways to earn money whilst studying in Germany

 9. Online surveys

 Many companies use surveys and questionnaires online to identify audience needs and reactions to their services and products.
-You can answer these surveys to earn some extra money and they only take a short amount of time to complete.
+You can answer these surveys to earn to earn money online in Germany and they only take a short amount of time to complete.

 10. Delivery person